 Greater Manchester’s Retrofit Programme has been designed to be purposefully iterative in its development and commissioning, the aim of which is to put Greater Manchester in a unique position to build a truly collaborative programme that shapes our low carbon transition.

 Working as part of a team and collaborating with local authorities, government departments, registered providers of social housing, businesses, voluntary and community sector enterprises, and a broad range of local partners, you will be responsible for all aspects of the project management lifecycle to ensure a variety of retrofit projects are successfully commissioned, implemented, and delivered.
 Therefore, a project management qualification, such as PRINCE2, would be highly desirable.
+A key aspect of the role will be making grant offers, approvals, and payments, therefore experience of working on grant schemes and processing financial transactions would be desirable.

 This role includes using research and analytic skills to present the business case for the low carbon transition, whilst designing programmes that are able to contribute towards an evidence base that can influence policy makers by producing and overseeing the delivery of project plans, developing specifications, and supporting the implementation and oversight of aspects of their delivery.